Montgomery gets 1st win, Yanks beat White Sox for 8th in row

 TRAINER'S ROOM

-White Sox: 3B Todd Frazier sat out his second consecutive game because of an illness manager Rick Renteria described as a ''flu-like stomach irritation.''
-Renteria said Frazier was feeling better, though, and finally able to keep food down.
-Frazier has had a hard time shaking the bug, which caused him to miss two games last week.
-He returned Saturday but left that game early with recurring symptoms. ...
-Bench coach Joe McEwing, known for his boundless enthusiasm, went to the mound to remove Holland in an animated pitching change.
+White Sox: 3B Todd Frazier sat out again because of an illness manager Rick Renteria described as a ''flu-like stomach irritation.''
+Renteria said Frazier was feeling better, though, and finally able to keep food down. ...
+Bench coach Joe McEwing went to the mound and removed Holland.
 McEwing took on the task because Renteria was hobbled by knee inflammation.

-Yankees: SS Didi Gregorius (right shoulder strain) could play in a simulated game in the next few days.
+Yankees: Gregorius (right shoulder strain) could play in a simulated game in the next few days.
 He is expected to begin a minor league rehab assignment soon.

 ON THE MOVE